Taylor B. McNeel

 - Fifth Circuit Bar Association

-- Mississippi Supreme Court affirmed summary judgment for church accused of diverting donations for a different purpose.
-142 So.
-3d 407 (Miss.
-2014)
+- Mississippi Supreme Court affirmed summary judgment for a church diocese related to how donations were used to build a church.

 Speeches & Publications

 - The Litigator’s Guide to Technology & Social Media in Civil Lawsuits, Barristers Educational Services Seminar (July 17, 2013).

 - Risky Business, Limiting Your Legal Liability, Panelist at the Southern Gaming Summit (May 7, 2015)

 - Insight into Mississippi’s State Court Judicial Appointment Process, Fifth Annual Appellate Practice Section CLE at the Supreme Court of Mississippi, Moderator (April 21, 2017)